rust-embedded/discovery/src/05-led-roulette/it-blinks.md

 before combining this with the GPIO abstractions from the previous chapter in order to finally make an LED blink.

-`embedded-hal` provides us with two abstractions to delay the execution of our program, [DelayUs] as well as [DelayMs] both of which essentially work the exact same way except that they accept different units for their delay function.
+`embedded-hal` provides us with two abstractions to delay the execution of our program:
+[DelayUs] and [DelayMs].
+Both of them essentially work the exact same way except that they accept different units for their delay function.

 [DelayUs]: https://docs.rs/embedded-hal/0.2.4/embedded_hal/blocking/delay/trait.DelayUs.html
 [DelayMs]: https://docs.rs/embedded-hal/0.2.4/embedded_hal/blocking/delay/trait.DelayMs.html

-Inside of our MCU exist several so called timers, they can do various things regarding time for us, of course including to simply pause the execution of our program for a fixed amount of time.
-A very simple delay based program that prints something every second might for example look like this:
+Inside of our MCU, several so-called "timers" exist.
+They can do various things regarding time for us, including simply pausing the execution of our program for a fixed amount of time.
+A very simple delay-based program that prints something every second might for example look like this:

 ```rs
 #![deny(unsafe_code)]